FoRavel/dgfd-technical-assessment/README.md

 - For UI/UX design I was inspired by the online ordering web interfaces of UberEATS and MacDonalds.
 - QuickPayFood is an unregistered trademark that I generated with the Namelix online application.
 - Illustrations I used come from Canva.
+- Stackoverflow, ChatGPT, Bard, are some ressources that I used to improve my coding speed and quality.
+I understand every pieces of code that I wrote.